If you’re thinking about buying a new or used car, you may have noticed that some models offer a choice between xenon and LED headlights.

 The LED light is more expensive than the xenon upfront, but the cost evens out with the money you save from their durability.

 If you’re looking for the best possible illumination, we think LEDs usually outshine their xenon headlight rivals.
 Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology seem to offer better illumination, a warmer light, and an illuminated area that’s a little larger than it is in most cars with xenons.

-With that said, Xenon lighting technology has come very far over the years — and Xenons aren’t exactly low on light.
-In most popular cars using Xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference at all.
-And while LEDs will last longer than Xenons, both will last for many years — likely longer than most drivers will own their vehicles.
+That said, xenon lighting technology has come so far over the years — and xenons aren’t exactly low on light.
+In most popular cars using xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference at all.
+And while LEDs will last longer than xenons, both will last for many years — likely longer than most drivers will own their vehicles.

 Which Should You Get?

 If you have the opportunity to buy a car with LED headlights at roughly the same price as a model with xenon lights, we suggest going for the LEDs.